ThePhD/ThePhD.github.io/_posts/2018-12-22-Feature Complete.markdown

 # `if constexpr` ?
 But Derpstorm, what about my {old compiler here}?!

-I gave a pretty long-standing heads up that sol3 will be going to C++17 tech, mostly to save me compile time speeds and sanity.
+I gave a pretty long-standing heads up that sol3 will be going to C++17 tech (like, nearly 2 years ago now?), mostly to save me compile time speeds and sanity.
 Because sol3 is an open-source library, I get to do it for fun and not profit.
 Which translates to:

 🎉 Pull requests welcome! 🎉